Suresh-Kanth/Sudoku-Solver/README.md

 - JavaScript: Logic implementation, including backtracking algorithm for solving Sudoku

 ## Installation and Usage
-To use the Sudoku solver: <a href="https://suresh-kanth.github.io/Sudoku-Solver/" target="_blank">Open Sudoku Solver</a> in your web browser.
+To use the Sudoku solver: <a href="https://suresh-kanth.github.io/Sudoku-Solver/ "target="_blank">Open Sudoku Solver</a> in your web browser.
 ## How to Play
 1. Enter the numbers into the grid.
 Use `0` or leave blank for empty cells.
 2. Click "Solve" to see the solution.